|Package | PIN:||RCP | 64|

 PowerPAD is a trademark of Texas Instruments.

-The primary application of this chip is to provide very high-speed I/O data channels for point-to-point baseband data transmission over controlled impedance media of approximately 50 .
-The transmission media can be printed-circuit board, copper cables, or fiber-optic cable.
-The maximum rate and distance of data transfer is dependent upon the attenuation characteristics of the media and the noise coupling to the environment.
+The primary application of these devices is to provide building blocks for point-to-point baseband data transmission over controlled impedance media of 50 .
+The transmission media can be printed-circuit board traces, copper cables or fiber-optical media.
+The ultimate rate and distance of data transfer is dependent upon the attenuation characteristics of the media and the noise coupling to the environment.

-The TLK2501 is housed in a high performance, thermally enhanced, 64-pin VQFP PowerPAD package.
-Use of the PowerPAD package does not require any special considerations except to note that the PowerPAD, which has an exposed die pad on the bottom of the device, is a metallic thermal and electrical conductor.
-It is recommended that the TLK2501 PowerPAD is soldered to the thermal land on the board.
-All ac performance specifications in this data sheet are measured with the PowerPAD soldered to the test board.
+The TLK2201B and TLK2201BI are housed in a high performance, thermally enhanced, 64-pin VQFP PowerPAD package.
+Use of the PowerPAD package does not require any special considerations except to note that the PowerPAD, which is an exposed die pad on the bottom of the device, is a metallic thermal and electrical conductor.
+It is recommended that the TLK2201B and TLK2201BI PowerPADs be soldered to the thermal land on the board.